mattermost/mattermost-developer-documentation/site/content/blog/2020-02-26-layered-store-and-struct-embedding.md

 In our case, the core store is the SqlStore which encapsulates all the SQL queries execution.
 And the layers that we put on top of that are:

-  - The Cache Layer: responsible for maintaining a cache of the store calls.
+  - The Cache Layer: Responsible for maintaining a cache of the store calls.
   - The Search Layer: responsible for speeding up the search methods using search engines.
   - The Timer Layer: responsible for sending the duration of each request to an